NymScript/NymScript/README.md

 <h2> Hi there, I'm Niyi </h2>
 I am a Software Analysis and Development student (Technologist), currently doing my internship.
-My main goal is to become a Full Stack Developer.
+My main goal is to become a Full Stack Developer specialized in web and mobile development.
 I am also working on improving my soft skills.

 - 🌱 I’m currently learning Flutter, Java, Git and GitHub